 Nearly all hotel brands promote glossy, insta-worthy images on social, but the most successful ones serve as travel influencers.
 They produce engaging content that inspires #wanderlust and provides a clear sense of what a stay would feel like.

-To identify the brands doing it best, we put together an analysis powered by the world’s most comprehensive source of social media brand information, the Sprinklr Business Index (SBI).
+To identify the brands doing hotel social media marketing the best, we put together an analysis powered by the world’s most comprehensive source of social media brand information, the Sprinklr Business Index (SBI).
 Using SBI, we pulled data on May 22, 2017 and analyzed the performance of hospitality brands across all platforms for the previous 30 days.

 Sandals is the largest operator of all-inclusive resorts in the Caribbean.
 On social, it projects a breezy, carefree feeling that reflects its offline brand image.